 The mother of all national park road trips

 To celebrate the centennial of the National Park Service (NPS) in 2016, famed road trip optimizer Randy Olson put together a 14,498-mile journey.
 During this mammoth two-month adventure, you’ll see each of the 47 national parks within the contiguous mainland United States.
 Driving from Maine to Florida, southern California to northern Montana, and everywhere else in between, this epic trip is the fastest way to get your national park passport full of stamps!
 If you dare to take on this adventure, consider starting at Acadia National Park in the fall, then exploring Texas and Southern Utah when the heat is somewhat less oppressive.
+If you like Utah, by the way, you can always plan an additional Utah road trip.
 Need some extra motivation to plan your road trip?
 These 30 stunning photos of national parks in full bloom should do the trick.

 Redwood National Park